 For example, in Tampa, Florida, earn $12 back on Alvarez plumbing services.
 Or $12 back on Green Solutions pest control (a necessity here in Florida).
 Bank $15 cash back on windows from Window World.
 Or, hey, just need someone to come clean the house?
 You’ll get $6 back at Maid Brigade.

 Save the offer, complete the transaction, then redeem it by taking a photo of your receipt.
 Within 72 hours, the money will be deposited into your Worthyness account, and you can withdraw at any time.

 Time to get rockin’ on those home repairs (because, yes, cash back offers make chores a lot more exciting).
 Plus, you’ll pocket a $5 bonus when you sign up and claim an offer within your first 90 days.

 A number of companies will actually pay you for downloading apps on your smartphone or computer -- and you’ll get paid again for every month you keep them installed.

 The apps collect data and help companies better understand web and mobile usage — such as what times of day people browse, how long they stay on websites and use apps, and what types of sites and apps are popular (or not).

-- Nielsen Panel – If you have a PC or laptop, this Nielsen panel will pay you $50/year to keep this software on your computer and browse the web like you normally do.
+- Nielsen Panel: If you have a PC or laptop, this panel will pay you $50 a year to keep its software on your computer and browse the web like you normally do.